Kim Kardashian, Kanye West dazzle guests in Versailles

-PARIS (Reuters) - U.S. television personality Kim Kardashian and rapper Kanye West toured the Chateau de Versailles in France on Friday with hundreds of guests ahead of their wedding in Florence this weekend, the visit’s organizer said.
+PARIS, May 23 (Reuters) - U.S. television personality Kim Kardashian and rapper Kanye West toured the Chateau de Versailles in France on Friday with hundreds of guests ahead of their wedding in Florence this weekend, the visit’s organiser said.

 The couple were due to host an informal dinner and concert in Paris after visiting the palace, Omar Cherif told Reuters TV.